hmc-sysadmin/labs/apache.md

-Apache server's conventional configuration file, `httpd.conf`, is actually only an entry file, or an entry point for users in a file form, since Apache's whole configuration is split in many files in the `/etc/apache2/` directory, assembled and connected together using the **Include** directive.
+Apache server's conventional configuration file, `httpd.conf`, is actually only an entry file, or an entry point for users in a file form, since Apache's complete configuration is split in many files in the `/etc/apache2/` directory, assembled and connected together by Apache.

-NOTE: Module configuration files (files in `/etc/apache2/modules.d`) almost always start with `<IfDefine module-name>`.
-For this reason, the content of those files will ONLY be assembled with the rest of the configuration if the `-D module-name` flag in the `APACHE2_OPTS` variable mentioned above is set to the matching option.
-The `00_default_settings.conf` configuration file is an exception to this rule since it doesn't start with an `IfDefine` statement and therefore is always included in the resulting configuration.

 ### Start Apache